 There are almost never early signs of tooth pain in dogs, as they have evolved to hide chronic weakness.
-They may be a wiggling furball when they hear your keys in the door, but they may have a cracked tooth or inflamed gums or worse.
+They may be a wiggling furball when they hear your keys in the door, but they may have a cracked tooth, inflamed gums, or even worse.
 Attending a yearly dentist appointment is necessary for your best friend to feel their absolute best.

 “Periodontal disease is most active below the gum line and only can be reached when a pet is under anesthesia,” says Soukup.
 “Just because the teeth look whiter does not mean they are healthier.”